Your Red Hat account gives you access to your member profile and preferences, and the following services based on your customer status:

 To succeed with digital transformation, enterprises must learn how to modernize and develop applications much more rapidly and frequently.
 That requires a paradigm change in how applications are created.
-This new approach, cloud-native application development, should adhere to the following three principles:
+As discussed in a recent podcast, this new approach of cloud-native application development should adhere to the following three principles:

 Choice: Choice enables enterprises to be more flexible and agile, and is required on several levels.
 First, business applications should work on any infrastructure (on-premises, virtualized, and private or public cloud), from any place, and with any provider.
 Second, enterprises should have an IT infrastructure that lets them use best-of-breed solutions, specifically the best price, best technology, and best innovation capabilities.